Planning Your Stand Down

 - Stand Down Talking Points

 - Available Resources

 Building a more resilient California requires the voices of all Californians at the table.
 To achieve this, AGC of California’s Safety & Health Council believes the overall well-being of Californians is paramount.
-In order to elevate the conversation during Mental Health Awareness Month, the Council voted to approve a Mental Health Awareness Month initiative that begins on May 9, 2022.
+In order to elevate the conversation during Mental Health Awareness Month, the Council voted to approve a Mental Health Awareness Month each May.

 The stand downs are an opportunity for employers to have conversations about mental health, which encompasses suicide prevention and substance use disorders education on alcohol and opioid addictions.
 It gives each employer the opportunity to discuss safety policies, goals, and resources it has for every employee and worker.

 Over the past few years, tens of thousands of companies participated in various stand-downs reaching millions of employees across all 50 states and internationally!
 By continuing to reach millions of employees with a specific Stand Down toolkit, AGC of California hopes to combat the statistics around mental health within construction and ensure the well-being of each worker, both physically and mentally.

 Participation is not limited to the construction industry, and no business is too small to participate.

 AGC of California is leading the way to prepare our industry for long-term sustainable growth and ensure everyone in the industry understands that their well-being is of the utmost importance in our efforts to build California.